Tapajós: Proposed dams

 The fish, along with many other endemic species of flora and fauna are threatened by the Tapajós hydroelectric complex dams that are planned on the river.
 The largest of those projects is the São Luiz do Tapajós Dam, whose environmental licensing process has been suspended – not yet cancelled – by IBAMA due to its expected impacts on indigenous and river communities.

 It would flood a part of the area of the Sawré Muybu Indigenous Territory.

 Another is the planned 2,338 MW Jatobá Hydroelectric Power Plant.

 A third dam, the controversial Chacorão Dam, would flood a large area of the Munduruku Indigenous Territory.

 The dams are part of a plan to convert the Tapajos into a waterway for barges to take soybeans from Mato Grosso to the Amazon River ports.

 A continuous chain of dams, with locks, would eliminate today's rapids and waterfalls.

 The Washington Post has referred to this issue as the next battle over saving the Amazon as a result of its controversy involving Indigenous communities, the Brazilian government, large multinationals and international environmental organizations.

 In popular culture

 The river is the sixth title of the album Aguas da Amazonia.

+In May 2025 Gabriela Carneiro da Cunha's performance Tapajós premiered at Théâtre Vidy-Lausanne and was shown again in June at the Vienna Festival.